Unity-Technologies/ml-agents/docs/Installation-Windows.md

 ## Step 1: Install Python via Anaconda

-<a href="https://www.anaconda.com/download/#windows" target="_blank">Download</a> and install Anaconda for Windows.
+[Download](https://www.anaconda.com/download/#windows) and install Anaconda for Windows.
 By using Anaconda, you can manage separate environments for different distributions of Python.
 Python 3 is required as we no longer support Python 2.
 In this guide, we are using Python version 3.6 and Anaconda version 5.1 ([64-bit](https://repo.continuum.io/archive/Anaconda3-5.1.0-Windows-x86_64.exe) or [32-bit](https://repo.continuum.io/archive/Anaconda3-5.1.0-Windows-x86.exe) direct links).

 <p align="center">
     <img src="images/anaconda_install.PNG"